 Research Seed Grants

-The MUS Institute for Interprofessional Eduction and Collaborative Practice (MUS-IPE Institute) requests proposals for research in IPE.
+The MUS Institute for Interprofessional Education and Collaborative Practice (MUS IPE Institute) requests proposals for research in IPE.
 The goal of the IPE Research Seed Grant program is to promote collaboration between and among unique educational disciplines to acquire data that will support extramural grant acquisition.
-The award will provide up to $5000 - $7500.
+The award will provide up to $5000.
 The project must be completed within 12 months of the award date.
-The funding period will begin on July 1st.
+The funding period will begin on July 1, 2021.

 The World Health Organization (2010 Framework for Action on Interprofessional Education and Collaborative Practice) provides the following definition:

 Interprofessional Education: “when students from two or more professions learn about, from, and with each other to enable effective collaboration and improve health.”

 Research proposals must be designed within the context of the WHO definition.

 - MSU tenure and non-tenure track faculty members